Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Virginia and its opponents have gone over the current 62.5-point total in five of 10 games (50%) this season.
+- Virginia's games this season have gone over 62.5 points five of 10 times.

-- The combined points per game average of the two teams, 60, is 2.5 points fewer than Saturday's over/under.

-- These two squads combine to surrender 54.9 points per game, 7.6 fewer than this contest's over/under.
+- The two teams combine to average 60 points per game, 2.5 less than the over/under in this contest.

-- Cavaliers games this season feature an average total of 65.7 points, a number 3.2 points higher than Saturday's over/under.

-- The 52.8 PPG average total in Hokies games this season is 9.7 points fewer than this game's over/under.
+- The average total in Cavaliers games this season is 65.7, 3.2 points more than Saturday's total of 62.5.

 Virginia Stats and Trends

-- Virginia is 6-2 against the spread and 6-3 overall this season when the team records more than 22.8 points.
+- When Virginia records more than 22.8 points, it is 6-2 against the spread and 6-3 overall.

-- Virginia is 6-3 against the spread and 6-4 overall when the team picks up more than 376.1 yards.
+- Virginia is 6-3 against the spread and 6-4 overall when the team amasses over 376.1 yards.

-- This year, the Cavaliers have turned the ball over 16 times, four more than the Hokies' takeaways (12).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.